Saifurrahmanemon/saifurrahmanemon/README.md

 #### Bio

--  🏢 I'm currently looking for a job in the field of Software Development;
+-  🏢 I'm currently looking for an opportunity;
 -  ⚙️ I use daily: `.py`, `.js`, `.ts`, `.tsx`
 -  🌍 I'm mostly active within the **Javascript Community**
 -  🌱 Learning all about **GraphQL**